He who fears he shall suffer, already suffers what he fears. ~Montaigne, Essays, 1512

 While fear is good for survival, the behavior that results has led to some of the ugliest, most savage, animalistic atrocities that our race is capable of.
 Fear shuts off the human instinct of compassion and empathy.
 Fear is at the heart of war, the fight in fight or flight.
 It is at the heart of suspicion, prejudice, persecution, and genocide.
 Religion can take on a whole new character in the face of millennialism induced fear.
 There is something about seeing decay in society and impending cataclysm that causes us to withdraw, to see outsiders as heathens.
 Mormonism began as a very millenialist tradition.
 In many ways this is understandable.
 As a people we were the ones driven across the country from place to place into the wilderness of Utah to try and build a society from scratch.
 The early Mormons had real reasons to fear the rest of the world with the death of the prophet.
 This fear reached it’s ugliest, most tragic zenith with the Mountain Meadows Massacre.
 It was fear that did the driving right into monstrous brutality perpetrated by our own.
 In turn, it is fear of these fear driven groups that leads the rest of society to fear the “extremists”, jihadists, cults, or whatever fear conjuring term we want to apply.

 From the dawn of history, religion and anxiety have been intertwined.
 Animistic tribes and cultures developed complex rituals and rules to calm angered deities or ancestral spirits.
 People lived in fear of being curse, or worse, being accused as the source of misfortune, of having the infamous evil eye.
-Throughout history anxiety, fear, racing thoughts, obsessions and compulsions have all at one time or another been blamed on demonic jonathan edwardspossession or evil spirits.
+Throughout history anxiety, fear, racing thoughts, obsessions and compulsions have all at one time or another been blamed on demonic possession or evil spirits.
 This is a lingering reason for the stigma that pervades mental illness to this day.
 Puritans recoiled in fear from sermons like this one-

 “The God that holds you over the pit of hell, much as one holds a spider, or some loathsome insect over the fire, abhors you, and is dreadfully provoked: his wrath towards you burns like fire; he looks upon you as worthy of nothing else, but to be cast into the fire; he is of purer eyes than to bear to have you in his sight; you are ten thousand times more abominable in his eyes, than the most hateful venomous serpent is in ours.”